aws-powertools/powertools-lambda-python/docs/core/logger.md

 <!-- markdownlint-disable MD013 -->
 ### How do I aggregate and search Powertools for AWS Lambda (Python) logs across accounts?

 As of now, ElasticSearch (ELK) or 3rd party solutions are best suited to this task.
-Please refer to this [discussion for more details](https://github.com/aws-powertools/powertools-lambda-python/issues/460){target="_blank" rel="nofollow"}
+Please refer to this [discussion for more details](https://github.com/aws-powertools/powertools-lambda-python/issues/460){target="_blank"}